 This time round the remarkable changes were for the Liberal Democrats and UKIP, and instead a sigh of relief for the Tories and a moment of motivation for Corbyn and the Labour Party.

-With discussions about US politics being overwhelmingly dominated by what Donald Trump’s next tweet will be, it is refreshing to see the conversation shift towards the up-and-coming women moving into the political arena.
-This year […]
+With discussions about US politics being overwhelmingly dominated by what Donald Trump’s next tweet will be, it is refreshing to see the conversation shift towards the up-and-coming… Read more “Will 2018 be another ‘Year of the Woman’ in US politics?”

 Women’s homelessness manifests in alternative, hidden ways.
 It has to in order for these women to survive.

 “Power is in tearing human minds to pieces and putting them together again in new shapes of your own choosing.” – George Orwell, 1984.
-These words were written in 1948 as Orwell imagined the world almost […]
+These words were written… Read more “Cambridge Analytica is just what George Orwell predicted”